Home

 • Responds well to chemotherapy

-This is another of the most common types of B cell lymphomas.
+This is the second most common type of B cell lymphomas.
+It is characterized by . . .

 • Cancerous cells grow in nodular or circular pattern in your lymph nodes